page under construction...

 I have sensitive skin.
 Do you have a soap that would be beneficial?

 Especially gentle and mild are our castile soaps, which contain exclusively olive oil and would be wonderful for facial use.
 One customer with sensitive skin testifies that she was able to use our Skin Soother soap when other brands caused her to break out.
 As always, please test products before use if you have sensitive skin.
-While recognizing that some skin issues are more than skin-deep, we hope that you'll consider our products as a helpful part of your natural skin-care routine.
+If you are concerned about lye used in soap-making, read our next frequently asked question below.
+Finally, while recognizing that some skin issues are more than skin-deep, we hope that you'll consider our products as a helpful part of your natural skin-care routine.

 Do you sell lye soap?